 PPL PRS Limited is a joint venture (JV) between PPL and PRS for Music Limited which was launched in February 2018.
 PPL PRS Limited is responsible for the collection of public performance income.
 Operating costs incurred by PPL PRS Limited are recharged back to both parent companies.
 Costs in relation to VPL are then recharged from PPL.

-Amounts recognised in the Statement of Comprehensive Income: 2020 £000 2019 £000

-Recharged costs (35) (1)
+Amounts recognised in the Statement of Comprehensive Income: 2021 £000 2020 £000 Recharged costs (36) (35)

-Amounts owed in relation to the JV:

-Amounts owed by the JV 2